dirigible-io/dirigible-io.github.io/docs-api/docs/io/files.md

 - Status: `stable`
 - Group: `core`

+!!! note
-**Note that the parameter `path` takes either an absolute path or relative path from your working instance of Dirigible**
+        Note that the parameter `path` takes either an absolute path or relative path from your working instance of Dirigible

 ### Basic Usage